|Ease of Use:|

-The appeal of the Polycom VVX D60 rests with its workplace mobility.
+The Polycom VVX D60’s appeal rests with its workplace mobility.
 For small business employees, retail workers, or administrative personnel on the go, the VVX D60 has the potential to offer more physical flexibility than the typical desk phone.
-The phone also appeals to people who want to cut the cord in their offices.
+The phone also appeals to people who want to cut the cord in their office.

 The Polycom VVX D60 sounds like it can help workers who want to move with freedom.
 But is the device, which requires another phone to run, worth the investment?
 We took the VVX D60 for a test drive to find out.

-The hand unit of the D60 feels very solid and well-crafted.
-It might be a tad heavier than you would expect.
+The D60’s hand unit feels very solid and well crafted, if a tad heavier than you might expect.
 The battery life boasts 10 hours of talktime and 100 hours of standby time, so it's no surprise that the included power pack is pretty heavy.
-The buttons of the D60 handset have a good feel to them, and you can quickly learn to navigate the face of the phone just by touching it.
+The D60’s handset buttons have a good feel to them, and you can quickly learn to navigate the face of the phone just by touching it.

 We found the phone calls on the Polycom VVX D60 to be rock solid.
 Calls on the D60 were as clear and reliable as those made on the host VVX.
 We did find that there's a slight delay between when you push on the phone and when the information actually appears on the screen.
 We did not encounter a scenario where calls on the D60 lagged because of the interchange it had with the host VVX.

-The VVX D60 comes with a 2" TFT(178x220) color display with an LCD backlight.
-The phone can support up to 4 simultaneous calls, pairing with up to 5 DECT handsets, and HD voice.
-The D60 has a range of 50 meters (165ft) indoors, and 300 meters (980ft) outdoors.
-With a 10/100 POE Base Station, the D60 is wall mountable, and comes with a belt clip.
+The VVX D60 comes with a 2-inch TFT(178x220) color display with an LCD backlight.
+The phone can support up to four simultaneous calls, pairing with up to five DECT handsets, and HD voice.
+The D60 has a range of 50 meters (165 ft) indoors and 300 meters (980 ft) outdoors.
+With a 10/100 POE Base Station, the D60 is wall mountable and comes with a belt clip.

 The D60 doesn't support more involved features such as paging or BLF.
 We also experienced some odd design decisions.
 The D60 cannot differentiate between a Line 1 account residing on the host VVX and a Line 1 account on the D60, which disrupts functionality on both devices.
 The best way around this quirk is to register a second line on the host VVX that's exclusively paired with the D60.

 Pricing is certainly an issue.
-The D60 itself costs $200 dollars.
-Mind you, this does not include the cost of the host VVX you've either already paid for, or bought specifically for the D60.
+The D60 itself costs $200.
+This does not include the cost of the host VVX you've either already paid for or bought specifically for the D60.
 If you’re locked into a Polycom environment, the D60 might be a smart purchase.
-But if you don't have a host VVX, it makes little sense to purchase two phones just so you can use one of them.
+But if you don't have a host VVX, it makes little sense to purchase two phones just so that you can use one of them.

-You can harness the D60 on the included belt clip, walk around the office, and still be heard by the person to whom you're talking.
-This actually caught us off guard, because we were expecting a weaker pickup from a DECT phone.
+You can harness the D60 on the included belt clip, walk around the office, and still be heard by the person with whom you're talking.
+This actually caught us off guard because we were expecting a weaker pickup from a DECT phone.
 Polycom, as usual, has delivered exceptional sound quality with the D60.

 Test phone calls phone B